pmuellr/cloudStorage/README.md

 Run `grunt watch` to run the build workflow such that when a source file changes, the server will be rebuilt and relaunched.
 Run `grunt` with no arguments to see the list of tasks available.
+You may need to run a `bower`, `vendor`, etc grunt task before the `watch` task will work.
+And obviously you will need to run `npm install` on a freshly cloned repo to get all the node dependencies installed.